 - Utilizing finger and palm timing

 There are many more players who use their right hand.
-But this does not mean that learning guitar oriented left would somehow be a more difficult task.
+But this does not mean that learning guitar with your left would somehow be a more difficult task.

-The guitar in general is a difficult instrument to learn as you train your hands, fingers and mind.
+The guitar in general is a difficult instrument to learn as you train your body, fingers and mind.

-There are some myths floating around that might suggest that left handed playing is more difficult to learn.
-And for a someone who plays with the opposite this is indeed true!
+There are some myths floating around that might suggest that playing with the left is more difficult to learn.
+And for someone who plays the opposite, this is indeed true!

-But when you have discovered that you are more comfortable playing left handed guitar, the learning curve is the same as right hand.
+But when you have discovered that you are more comfortable playing left-handed guitar, the learning curve is the same with either side.